Spotcovery, Which Serves as a Bridge Between African Americans and Africans, has Launched Optimization Tool on Site

 Spotcovery, in collaboration with Zanzah Media, an all-in-one platform that caters to the Afro-Caribbean event market, is providing global visibility on Afro-Caribbean events through a platform that helps event creators scale by providing:

-● FREE MARKETING to event creators & promoters for ticket sales and services”
+• FREE MARKETING to event creators and promoters for ticket sales and services

 ###